yankailab/OpenKAI/html/webViewer3D/README.md

 The **Grid cell picker** panel supports persistent red selections, Load, Clear, and Send.
 Load retrieves backend selections over the independent command socket and merges them without duplicate IDs, remapping volumes when root headers differ.
 Set the grid module's `fConfig` to persist selections across backend restarts.
+Saved selections use the `_SelectableOctGrid` section; existing `_OctreeGrid` sections can still be loaded.
+Command names and the binary format are unchanged.
 See the [picker behavior and JSON contract](../../docs/3D/WebViewer3D.md#grid-cell-picker).

 Geometry uses `/stream/points`, `/stream/lines` and `/stream/cells` on the same